 The tour bus picks up at 710 Highway 195 in Elephant Butte and at the Holiday Inn Express (2201 F.G.
 Amin Street) in Truth or Consequences.
 Tickets are $59 for adults 18 and over, $49 for age 13-17 and $29 for age 12 and under.
 Reservations are required.
-More info: bit.ly/TourSpaceport
+More info: bit.ly/TourSpaceport.

-Everyone’s invited to dances at the Playhouse, where the New Mexico Old Time Fiddlers Association keeps fiddle music alive!
-Performers include Stan Williams, Wes Burrus and Berry Cox on fiddle, John Tate on guitar, Helen Tate on drums, Larry Nelson on bass, and Snooky Keller on piano.
-The all-ages fun includes dancing, a door prize, and refreshments.
+The New Mexico Old Time Fiddlers Association keeps fiddle music alive nearly every Saturday night at the Playhouse.
+Live performers and all-ages fun including dancing, a door prize, and refreshments.
 Wheelchair accessible; alcohol and smoking not allowed on the premises.
 Donations are appreciated.
 Contact: Zelma Iorio, 575-297-4125, email@example.com.

 Caller Joey Solis and the Sierra Twirlers welcome guys, gals, singles or couples to join in this healthy and fun social activity.
 Moose membership is not required. $3 per person to dance, no charge to just drop by to watch, visit, and enjoy a snack and non-alcoholic beverage.
 Call 575-894-0083 or 575-313-9971 or email firstname.lastname@example.org to confirm the venue hasn’t been temporarily changed.

 Spend July 4 evening on the Damsite Restaurant Patio!
 Enjoy a beautiful view of the lake and live music from Tequila Nights.